- Home

 - Our Investigators

-Associate Professor, Department of Obstetrics, Gynecology & Reproductive Biology, University of Pittsburgh, School of Medicine, Magee-Womens Research Institute, Department of Cell Biology, Clinical and Translational Science Institute
+Associate Professor, Departments of Obstetrics, Gynecology & Reproductive Biology and Cell Biology; Faculty, Clinical & Translational Science Institute, University of Pittsburgh School of Medicine; Investigator, Magee-Womens Research Institute

 I chose to work in this area of research because I believe that every woman should have the best opportunity to have a healthy pregnancy.
 While we haven’t exactly figured out what causes preeclampsia or how to prevent it, real progress has been made over the past several years, and this motivates us to keep moving forward.